Derrick Nnadi: Regular season

+Postseason

 Personal life

 Nnadi is of Nigerian descent.
-He attended Corporate Landing Middle School and Ocean Lakes High School in Virginia Beach, Virginia.
+He attended Ocean Lakes High School in Virginia Beach, Virginia.

 Nnadi has celebrated each Chiefs win during the 2019 season by paying the adoption fee for a dog at a local Kansas City shelter.
 He celebrated winning Super Bowl LIV by paying the adoption fees for all adoptable dogs at the shelter.